Olive ridley sea turtle: Feeding

-The olive ridley is predominantly carnivorous, especially in immature stages of its lifecycle.
-Animal prey consists of protochordates or invertebrates, which can be caught in shallow marine waters or estuarine habitats.
-Common prey items include jellyfish, tunicates, salps, sea urchins, bryozoans, bivalves, snails, shrimp, crabs, rock lobsters, and sipunculid worms.
+The olive ridley is predominantly carnivorous.
+Common prey items include tunicates (salps and sea squirts), starfish, sea urchins, bryozoans, squid, bivalves, snails, barnacles, shrimp, crabs, rock lobsters, and sipunculid worms.
 Additionally, consumption of jellyfish and both adult fish (e.g. Sphoeroides) and fish eggs may be indicative of pelagic (open ocean) feeding.
 The olive ridley is also known to feed on filamentous algae in areas devoid of other food sources.
 Captive studies have indicated some level of cannibalistic behavior in this species.

 Threats

 Known predators of olive ridley eggs include raccoons, coyotes, feral dogs and pigs, opossums, coatimundi, caimans, ghost crabs, and the sunbeam snake.
 Hatchlings are preyed upon as they travel across the beach to the water by vultures, frigate birds, crabs, raccoons, coyotes, iguanas, and snakes.
 In the water, hatchling predators most likely include oceanic fishes, sharks, and crocodiles.
-Adults have relatively few known predators, other than sharks, and killer whales are responsible for occasional attacks.
+Adults have relatively few known predators, other than sharks and crocodiles, and killer whales are responsible for occasional attacks.
 On land, nesting females may be attacked by jaguars.
 Notably, the jaguar is the only cat with a strong enough bite to penetrate a sea turtle's shell, thought to be an evolutionary adaption from the Holocene extinction event.
 In observations of jaguar attacks, the cats consumed the neck muscles of the turtle and occasionally the flippers, but left the remainder of the turtle carcass for scavengers as most likely, despite the strength of its jaws, a jaguar still cannot easily penetrate an adult turtle's shell to reach the internal organs or other muscles.
 In recent years, increased predation on turtles by jaguars has been noted, perhaps due to habitat loss and fewer alternative food sources.
 Sea turtles are comparatively defenseless in this situation, as they cannot pull their heads into their shells like freshwater and terrestrial turtles.
 Females are often plagued by mosquitos during nesting.
 Humans are still listed as the leading threat to L. olivacea, responsible for unsustainable egg collection, slaughtering nesting females on the beach, and direct harvesting adults at sea for commercial sale of both the meat and hides.